LDNReview

 How can a tiny little bird taste so good?
 We’d highly recommend picking up the sauce that comes with the quail—a chilli, lemongrass, and cooking juices creation—and immediately pouring it all over.
 The quail itself is beautifully caramelised.
 A little sweet, a little charred, a little plate that we would eat forever.

-Hoa Sen review image
+Hoa Sen image

 photo credit: Richard Fairclough